-I find the bolt release/bolt hold open not very useful given the fact that it has an MP5 style charging handle.
+I find the bolt release/bolt hold open not very useful because it has an MP5 style charging handle.

-I won’t use the bolt hold open to hold the bolt open very often, I would just slide the charging handle into the up position.
+I won’t use the bolt hold open to hold the bolt open very often, and I would slide the charging handle into the up position.

-But their is a use for the bolt hold open in that it provides for a last round bolt hold open.
+But there is a use for the bolt hold open in that it provides for the last round bolt hold open.

 The charging handle on the CZ is actually quite nice.